NoLackOfIdeas/CNCpanel-LinuxCNC-Ethercat-ESP32-ESPnow/README.md

+# IntegratedTHIS IS WORK-IN-PROGRESS --> NOT fully working yet!!!

 # Integrated Dual-ESP32 HMI for LinuxCNC

 An advanced, modular Human-Machine Interface (HMI) for LinuxCNC-controlled machines.
 The system utilizes a dual-ESP32 architecture to decouple real-time machine communication from the complex HMI logic.
 The connection to LinuxCNC is handled by the industrial **EtherCAT** protocol, while the two controllers communicate wirelessly with low latency via **ESP-NOW**.